CrowdEmotion/respondent-video-capture-kit/flash/README.md

     - `vrt_event_flash_old`:                   the Flash version included is too old (Flash 11.1.0 is required)
     - `vrt_event_flash_no`:                    there is no Flash included
     - `vrt_event_producer_no_camera_found`:    no camera found

+5. List of usable methods
+    -  `recorderHide`:                          hide the recorder
+    -  `recorderShow`:                          show the recorder